 A few years ago, ASIC released an information sheet about improving audit quality.
 The sheet emphasised that “the quality of financial reports is key to confident and informed markets and investors.
 The purpose of the independent audit is to provide confidence in the quality of financial reports.
 Improving audit quality and the consistency of audit execution is essential to maintaining confidence in the independent assurance they provide.”

 Clearly, audit quality is only as strong as the people who perform audit work every day.
-Increasingly, audit is regarded as a specialist profession.
+Increasingly, auditing is regarded as a specialist profession.
 Whilst there are clear independent guidelines and support for internal auditors through IAA Australia, the profession is still waiting for the same level of consideration and support for external auditors.
 In the meantime, we need to draw on industry experience and feedback from regulators.
 There are some key considerations for all audit firms.

 The COVID-19 pandemic has brought unprecedented challenges to company auditors and the clients and public that they serve.
 Whilst this is likely to ease in the next couple of years, there’s still a critical need for audit firms to attract the best people and keep the talent they have by investing in learning and growth.
 Licensing requirements should be reviewed regularly to ensure that audit firms are keeping up with technology, systems, and legislative requirements.